fanoush/ds-d6/README.md

 ## Where to get the device

 Sold in various places like  ebay.
 I got it from GearBest https://www.gearbest.com/smart-watches/pp_1232618.html?wid=1433363 In recent months it is quite often on sale for $9.99 (lowest so far was 7.99).
 The price changes often (sometimes even multiple times per day) so if it is for full price you may try to wait few days (or hours).
-Sometimes the discount is only valid in their mobile app.
+Sometimes the discount is only valid in their mobile app. **UPDATE 26.02.2019** looks like Gearbest is out of stock already for some time so there are just random sellers on ebay/aliexpress with price that is no longer interesting.
+Gearbest still accepts arrival notices in [this warehouse](https://www.gearbest.com/smart-watches/pp_1232618.html?wid=1527929) so maybe it will come back but maybe it is really over as this device is quite old now.

 ## HW reference
 DS-D6 FCC info https://fccid.io/2AEMN-D6/